-The United Way of Stanislaus County is committed to the comprehensive requirements for completion of audited financial statements as set forth by the United Way of America.
+The United Way of Stanislaus County is committed to the comprehensive requirements for completion of audited financial statements as set forth by the United Way Worldwide.
 These requirements are intended to create a uniform set of standards for all United Ways to follow in preparing audited financial statements to ensure consistency and transparency.
 The requirements are based on current best practices in our industry as well as generally accepted accounting principles and requirements of the Financial Accounting Standards Board.
-The United Way of Stanislaus County is also committed to requirements set forth by the United Way of America for completion of the IRS Form 990 that establish a single United Way standard for the 990.
+The United Way of Stanislaus County is also committed to requirements set forth by the United Way Worldwide for completion of the IRS Form 990 that establish a single United Way standard for the 990.

 Each United Way Partner Agency must:

 - Be tax-exempt under Section 501(c)(3) of the Internal Revenue Code